 10. Union Island In The Grenadines

 Union Island was the last of the islands visited in The Grenadines.
-With a population just under 3,000, Union Island is three square miles and thirty-six miles away from St Vincent.
-Located in the heart of the Southern Grenadines, it has a similar vibe as Bequia Island with a good mix of locals and tourists, though a bit more rough around the edges.
+With a population of just under 3,000, Union Island is three square miles and thirty-six miles away from St Vincent.
+Located in the heart of the Southern Grenadines, it has a similar vibe as Bequia Island, with a good mix of locals and tourists, though a bit rougher around the edges.
 Perhaps in part because while tourism is vital to the growth of the island’s economy, many of the island’s inhabitants are still involved with farming and fishing.

 Another relatively new attraction on Union Island, on Kite Beach near Clifton Harbor, is the JT Pro Center’s Kitesurfing School.
 It was founded by professional Kitesurfer Jeremie Tronet and is now considered one of the best kitesurfing schools in the world.
 Their Full Moon Beach Parties during December and April each year are also becoming a major draw attracting both locals and tourists.

 How To Get To St Vincent and The Grenadines